 Not surprisingly, propane suppliers don’t like losing customers.
 Some will try to recoup lost revenue, and cover their labor costs, while penalizing former customers for switching.

 Have you ever ordered a smaller number of gallons than what would fill your tank?
-Some suppliers are now adding in a Minimum Delivery Fee if a customer orders anything other than a tank fill.
+Some suppliers are now adding in a fee if a customer orders anything other than a tank fill.

 Low Usage Surcharges